CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/CreativeTabs/ICreativeTab.md

 `import crafttweaker.creativetabs.ICreativeTab;`

 ## Getting such an Object
-You can retrieve an ICreativeTab from the [Creative tab Brracket Handler](/Vanilla/Brackets/Bracket_CreativeTab).
+You can retrieve an ICreativeTab from the [Creative tab Bracket Handler](/Vanilla/Brackets/Bracket_CreativeTab).

 ## ZenGetters and ZenMethods without parameters